RNA interference: RNAi therapeutics

-Just after Fire and Mello's ground-breaking discovery, Elbashir et al. discovered, by using synthetically made small interfering RNA (siRNA), it was possible to target the silencing of specific sequences in a gene, rather than silencing the entire gene.
+Just after Fire and Mello's ground-breaking discovery, Elbashir et al. discovered, by using synthetically made siRNA, it was possible to target the silencing of specific sequences in a gene, rather than silencing the entire gene.
 Only a year later, McCaffrey and colleagues demonstrated that this sequence-specific silencing had therapeutic applications by targeting a sequence from the Hepatitis C virus in transgenic mice.
 Since then, multiple researchers have been attempting to expand the therapeutic applications of RNAi, specifically looking to target genes that cause various types of cancer.
 By 2006, the first applications to reach clinical trials were in the treatment of macular degeneration and respiratory syncytial virus.
 Four years later the first-in-human Phase I clinical trial was started, using a nanoparticle delivery system to target solid tumors.

 The FDA approved the first siRNA-based drug (patisiran) in 2018.
 Givosiran and lumasiran later won FDA approval for the treatment of AHP and PH1 in 2019 and 2020, respectively.
 Inclisiran received EMA approval in 2020 for the treatment of high cholesterol and is currently under review by the FDA.